Bulk Reconstruction of Scalar Excitations in Flat$_3$/CCFT$_2$ and the Flat Limit from (A)dS$_3$/CFT$_2$: Scalar Excitation in Flat /CCFT correspondence

 Then, the inner product is

 where we used the relation \eqref{eq: t00 in 100} and the explicit expression for $|\phi(1,0,0)\rangle$,

 After the summation, we have

-This is exactly the $k=0$ coefficient in the $|\phi(t,0,0)$ solution \eqref{eq: t solution}.
+This is exactly the $k=0$ coefficient in the $|\phi(t,0,0)\rangle$ solution \eqref{eq: t solution}.
 Indeed, this inner product can be calculated by the solution \eqref{eq: t solution} and the orthogonal relation \eqref{eq: inner product}.
 The introduction of the calculation from $f_{k'.k}(a)$ and $|\phi(1,0,0)\rangle$ serves three purposes.
 Firstly, it acts as a consistency check.
 Secondly, it clarifies the overall coefficient in the solution \eqref{eq: t solution}.
 Lastly, it provides the action of $e^{aM_0}$ on the $|k\rangle$ state \eqref{eq: eam0 action on k}, which will be utilized in subsequent calculations.
-Then, we can propose
+Then, we can propose\footnote{Note added (2026/03/14): The introduction of the dual basis may appear somewhat artificial at this stage.
+However, after this work was completed, it received a theoretical justification via a more detailed flat limit analysis presented in Ref. \cite[Section 2]{Hao:2026cqm}.}

 so that the two-point function reads

 We then consider a more general case where the excitation is located at $(t,x,0)$,

 To proceed, we denote